iyreshot/Modlist/README.md

 Leave Minatours and Spiders Off in OBIS

-Leave Extra spawns Ore Guardians Off in Immersive Creatures

 Leave shadows OFF in Strange Runes

-#### By default The voice for PC head tracking and Dragonborn voice over is set for Ciri.
-This can be changed in the MCM.

 ### ❗ IT IS RECOMMENDED AT THIS TIME TO OPEN THE IN GAME MENU TO 'CONTROLS' AND CHANGE ANY KEY BINDINGS TO SUIT YOUR PERSONAL PREFERENCES ❗

-#### *NOTE: All of these (except the swan and short dive keys of 'X', and 'C') can be changed to suit your preference either in settings/controls menu in game, the MCM menu or through the ini files for the specific mod found in MO2 left pane.*

 - [DirectX Scan Codes for ini values](https://gist.github.com/arithex/3e953d1eb096afe58ce05ba6846493e4)